araobp/sveltekit-ai/README.md

-# Learning Svelte with Gemini
+# Learning SvelteKit with Gemini

 I'm building a generative AI app at work.
 The code is getting bloated and difficult to maintain.

 So, I'd like to learn a JavaScript framework.
-Svelte seems to be the simplest one, so I'll learn Svelte.
+SvelteKit seems to be the simplest one, so I'll learn Svelte.

 ## Apps